 In 1999 the Korea Zinc Company's subsidiary, Sun Metals Corporation, opened a zinc refinery just south of Townsville.
 Locational factors were crucial in the choice of Townsville: the rail link to the mineral source, access to export facilities and competitively priced energy.
 It added over 1500 jobs to Townville's economy, nearly two thirds of the tourism-related workforce.

-Despite the fall in employment in transport and storage relative to the total, the tonnages moved at the port increased several-fold between 1976 and 1996:
+The tonnages moved at the port increased several-fold between 1976 and 1996:

 Inner Townsville is visually dominated by the Castle Hill reserve, accessed by a road from the suburb North Ward beside which there are several lookouts.
 The city's three botanical gardens are Queens Gardens, Anderson Park and The Palmetum.
 A less cultivated area is the Town Common, north of the airport, with a diversity of marshes and woodland, and a high population of water birds.
 The Strand promenade includes a park in memory of Sister Kenny who conducted a poliomyelitis clinic in Townsville during the 1930s.
 The showground is in Townsville West and the racecourse, with a grandstand on the Queensland Heritage Register, is at out-of-town Cluden.